If I could open up about the things I struggle with as an introvert — and the things I’m working on — here’s what I’d say.

 3. Stepping out of my comfort zone

 I’m in my mid-20s, and I haven’t had my first “real” relationship yet.
 I haven’t experienced true love or met someone who I’ve felt deserved my whole heart.
-I haven’t traveled far, or really at all, even before COVID-19.
-Financial issues are the main cause, but it’s also because familiarity is comforting to me as an introvert, and sometimes my social anxiety can be crippling.
+I haven’t traveled far, or really at all.
+Financial issues are the main cause, but it’s also because familiarity is comforting to me as an introvert, and sometimes my social anxiety in new situations can be crippling.
 If I feel comfortable around you, I’d definitely consider going somewhere new with you.

 5. Not telling you how I feel